Jardilou/5EOES-Embedded-Project/README.md

 cw.program_target(scope, cw.programmers.STM32FProgrammer, "../../firmware/mcu/stm32-gpio-tristate/gpio-tristate-{}.hex".format(PLATFORM))
 ```

-Once this is finished, below is what should show up on the Serial Monitor.
+Once this is finished, the following should show up on the Serial Monitor.

 ---

 ## 1. Attack Identification

-When connecting the Arduino Uno in a classic setup, the following message would show up. <br/>
+When connecting the Arduino Uno in a classic setup, the following message would appear. <br/>

 ![Serial Monitor](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/welcome_to_the_vault.png) <br/>

 We can therefore conclude the probable presence of a hidden channel, likely UART on the pins of the ATMEGA328p.

-To detect a hidden channel, a USB to TTL UART Uploader Module is needed.
-In this case the CH340G HW-193 was used.
+To detect a hidden channel, a USB-TTL UART uploader Module is required.
+In this case, a CH340G HW-193 was used.

 ![CH340G HW-193](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/CH340G_HW-193.jpg) <br/>

-The next step is to remove the ATMEGA328p microcontroller and cable it in the same way as the following schematic.
+The next step is to remove the ATMEGA328p microcontroller and wire it as shown in the schematic below.
 The value of the resistors is 100 Ohms and the value of the capacitors must be between 100 and 300 µF.

 The schematic will be detailed in the Power Analysis section. <br/>
 ![ATMEGA\_Breadboard](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/ATMEGA_Breadboard_Circuit.png) <br/>

-After a series of tries and errors in order to find the secret UART channel, the correct connection between the USB-UART HW-193 module and the ATMEGA on the breadboard was discovered :
+After a series of tries and errors in order to locate the secret UART channel, the correct connection between the USB-UART HW-193 module and the ATMEGA on the breadboard was discovered :

 * HW-193 5V to VCC Rail
 * HW-193 GND to GND Rail
-* HW-193 RV to ATMEGA pin 16 (see the `Attack_Identification/ATMEGA_Pinout.png` file)
+* HW-193 RX to ATMEGA pin 16 (see the `Attack_Identification/ATMEGA_Pinout.png` file)
-* HW-193 5V to ATMEGA pin 17
+* HW-193 TX to ATMEGA pin 17

-This discovery was made thanks to the proximity of the TX and RX pins.
-Should these pins be far away from each other, the time needed for the discovery would have been far greater.
+This discovery was achieved thanks to the proximity of the TX and RX pins.
+If these pins had been farther apart, discovery would have taken longer.

 The Arduino Uno board should be disconnected in this configuration since the input voltage will come from the HW-193 module.